 Mapping the Journey of Human Consciousness

-This evolution isn’t a race or a test, it’s a natural unfolding.
-Seeing these stages can give you a powerful lens for understanding your motivations and spotting your next growth edge.
+Across traditions, maps of human development follow a similar path: a movement from a self-focused view toward a wider, more connected perspective.
+Seeing these stages gives you a practical lens for understanding motivations and spotting your next growth edge.

 A Simplified Model of Consciousness Stages